kulics/koral/book-en/document.md

 E.g:
 ```
-Peter = Student{}
+peter = student{}
 ```
-This build a `Peter` identifier, and all of the student's properties are initialized to `"", "", 0, 0` as set in the definition.
+This build a `peter` identifier, and all of the student's properties are initialized to `"", "", 0, 0` as set in the definition.

 Let's review that our base types and collection types can be created using method, in fact they are all structures.

 ## Using Properties
-Now that we have a `Peter`, how do we use the properties inside?
+Now that we have a `peter`, how do we use the properties inside?

 Quite simply, we only need to use the `.` syntax to summon the properties we need.

 E.g:
 ```
-print( Peter.name )   -- Printed the name of a student
+print( peter.name )   -- Printed the name of a student
 ```
 The same is true for changing the value of an attribute, which is equivalent to a nested identifier.
 We can use the assignment statement to change the value directly.

 E.g:
 ```
-Peter.name      = "peter"
+peter.name      = "peter"
-Peter.number    = "060233"
+peter.number    = "060233"
-Peter.class     = 2
+peter.class     = 2
-Peter.grade     = 6
+peter.grade     = 6
 ```

 ## Building Assignments